twilightscapes/pirate-test-config/README.md

 ## Acknowledgment

-This theme was inspired by [Hexo Theme Cactus](https://github.com/probberechts/hexo-theme-cactus)
+This theme was inspired by [Astro Cactus](https://github.com/chrismwilliams/astro-theme-cactus/)

 ## 🙏 Thank you